Riley-Py/UWaterloo-Work/SCI 238/Chapter 3 - The Science of Astronomy/The Historical Importance of Astronomy.md

 	- Predicting eclipses

 ## The Greek Geocentric Model (*Ptolomeic Model*)
-- Prevalent across Africa and Asia
+- Greeks were prevalent across Africa and Asia

+### Why Does Modern Science Trace Its Roots to the Greeks
+- Greeks were the first people to make *models* of nature
+	- Tried to explain patterns without myth or the supernatural
+- Greek geocentric model model existed at 400 B.C